What is a Nurse?

 Nursing at Trinity

 The School of Nursing and Midwifery, Trinity College, has a world renowned reputation and courses are taught by academics at the top of their discipline and profession.
-The School is ranked in the top 42 universities in the World in the QS World University Subject rankings 2022 .
-With over one thousand undergraduate nursing students in Trinity, you will become part of a vibrant student community – the School of Nursing and Midwifery, Trinity College Dublin, is the largest School of Nursing and Midwifery in the country.
+With more than 1,000 undergraduate nursing students in Trinity, you will become part of a vibrant student community – the School of Nursing and Midwifery at Trinity College Dublin is the largest School of Nursing and Midwifery in the country.

 Nursing students are taught theory predominantly in the School of Nursing and Midwifery building on D’Olier Street, which is a wonderful historic building in the heart of the capital.
 The School is a great place to learn and interact with classmates and with its close proximity to Trinity’s main campus, nursing students are never far from the centre of student life.

 Graduate skills and career opportunities

-Graduates from the Trinity School of Nursing and Midwifery will be competent, innovative and caring professionals who are capable of leading change, shaping policy and responding to an ever evolving healthcare environment.
-The university-wide set of Graduate Attributes shape and support the kind of education we offer; to act responsibility, think independently, communicate effectively and to develop continuously.
+Graduates from the Trinity School of Nursing and Midwifery will be competent, innovative, and caring professionals who are capable of leading change, shaping policy and responding to an ever evolving healthcare environment.

 You will be qualified to continue your education and further specialise should you wish to do so.
 The Trinity School of Nursing and Midwifery offers a wide range of postgraduate courses for furthering your studies.